myersm0/RealtimeMusicTheory.jl/README.md

 # RealtimeMusicTheory
 Fast, compile-time music theory primitives to support real-time audio applications in Julia.
-- Zero allocations for core operations
+- Zero allocations
 - Compile-time computation of intervals, scales, and chords
 - Type-stable throughout
 - Real-time safe - no garbage collection pauses

 What this means is that all operations are virtually _free_ at runtime -- less than 1 nanosecond on my machine.
-There is, however, a negligible precompilation overhead the first time you call a function with a given combination of types.
+There is, however, a negligible compilation overhead the first time you call a function with a given combination of types.

 I'd like to acknowledge dpsanders's very nice package [MusicTheory.jl](https://github.com/JuliaMusic/MusicTheory.jl), on which the current API is largely based.
 I decided to rethink his implementation from the ground up, however, in the interest of maximizing performance to support a real-time music application I'm building.